Hugh, Count of Vermandois

-Hugh, Count of Vermandois (1057 – October 18, 1101), called the Great (Hugues le Grand, Hugo Magnus) was the first count of Vermandois from the House of Capet.
+Hugh (1057 – October 18, 1101), called the Great (Hugues le Grand, Hugo Magnus) was the first count of Vermandois from the House of Capet.
 He is known primarily for being one of the leaders of the First Crusade.
 His nickname Magnus (greater or elder) is probably a bad translation into medieval Latin of an Old French nickname, le Maisné, meaning "the younger", referring to Hugh as younger brother of King Philip I of France.

 Early years

 Hugh was a younger son of King Henry I of France and Anne of Kiev and younger brother of Philip I. He became the first Capetian count of Vermandois after his mentally deficient brother-in-law, Odo, was disinherited.
 In 1085, Hugh helped William the Conqueror repel a Danish invasion of England.

 First Crusade

 In early 1096, Hugh and Philip began discussing the First Crusade after news of the Council of Clermont reached them in Paris.
 Although Philip could not participate, as he had been excommunicated, Hugh was said to have been influenced to join the Crusade after an eclipse of the moon on 11 February 1096.
 In late August 1096, Hugh and his Crusader army left France and travelled via the Alps and Rome to Bari, where he would cross the Adriatic Sea into territory of the Byzantine Empire, unlike most crusaders who travelled over land.

 His armada was possibly commanded by Arnout II, Count of Aarschot.
 According to Anna Comnena's chronicle the Alexiad, Hugh sent a message (that she called absurd) to her father, Byzantine emperor Alexius I Comnenus, demanding a proper welcome:

 In response to this message the emperor sent instructions to his nephew John Komnenos, the doux (governor) of Dyrrhachium, and Nicholas Maurokatakalon, commander of the Byzantine fleet, to look out for Hugh and to inform him immediately when he arrived.

 Meanwhile Hugh had reached the coast of Longobardi and dispatched twenty-four envoys to the Doux of Dyrrhachium with the following message: "Be it known to you, Doux, that our Lord Hugh is almost here.
 He brings with him from Rome the golden standard of St Peter.
 Understand, moreover, that he is supreme commander of the Frankish army.
 See to it then that he is accorded a reception worthy of his rank and yourself prepare to meet him."
 Whilst sailing the Adriatic Sea from Bari towards Illyricum, Hugh's fleet was overtaken by a heavy storm and most ships were lost.
 His own ship was thrown upon the shore near Epirus.
 When Hugh was found and brought to Dyrrhachium John Komnenos treated him to a banquet and he was allowed to rest.
 By order of the emperor Hugh was closely escorted by Manuel Boutoumites.
 Eventually Hugh was given an audience by the emperor, who persuaded him to become his liegeman.